ROCm/hipSPARSE/README.md

 ## Interface examples

-The hipSPARSE interface is compatible with rocSPARSE and cuSPARSE-v2 APIs.
-Porting a CUDA application that calls the cuSPARSE API to an application that calls the hipSPARSE API is relatively straightforward.
+The hipSPARSE interface is compatible with rocSPARSE and CUDA cuSPARSE-v2 APIs.
+Porting a CUDA application that calls the CUDA cuSPARSE API to an application that calls the hipSPARSE API is relatively straightforward.
 For example, the hipSPARSE SCSRMV interface is:

 ### CSRMV API